 3. Not running a credit report

 Even if you know a tenant might not have the strongest credit, running a credit check is still important!
-Credit checks can provide you a better insight into why a tenant has acquired bad credit (i.e., filing for bankruptcy, multiple loans, etc.) If you use a landlord management software like RentRedi, you can send the tenant an invitation for a tenant-paid screening (only $35!) to get full credit, criminal, and background reports from TransUnion.
+Credit checks can provide you a better insight into why a tenant has acquired bad credit (i.e., filing for bankruptcy, multiple loans, etc.) If you use a landlord management software like RentRedi, you can send the tenant an invitation for a tenant-paid screening to get full credit, criminal, and eviction reports from TransUnion.

 4. Using a lease that wasn’t approved by a lawyer